devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resource-browser/manage-resources.md

 {% hint style="warning" %}
 ### Who Can Perform This Action?
 User needs to be an [admin of the Kubernetes resource](../authorization/user-permissions.md#kubernetes-resources-permissions) to edit its manifest.
+The [fields/paths locked by superadmins](../operations/edit-lock-schema.md) in the manifest cannot be edited by non-superadmins.
 {% endhint %}

 You can edit the [manifest](../resources/glossary.md#manifest) of a Kubernetes object.
 This can be for fixing errors, scaling resources, or changing configuration.
 Moreover, you can edit a manifest [using YAML](#edit-using-yaml) or [GUI](#edit-using-gui), as per your convenience.

 ### Edit using YAML